 This waterfall looks like it was built rather than made naturally over thousands of years – basalt columns erupt on either side of the rushing water giving it the appearance of a crazy piece of ancient architecture.
-It’s situated in Vatnajökull National Park and is one of the park’s most popular attractions.
+It’s situated in Vatnajökull National Park, one of Iceland’s National Parks, and is one of the park’s most popular attractions.

 The sight of the dark, hexagonal columns flanking the single 20-meter cascade has inspired both legends and modern Icelandic architecture.
 In particular, the landmark Hallgrímskirkja church (designed by State Architect Guðjón Samúelsson) was directly influenced by this incredible cascade.
 Easily one of the best, of the best, waterfalls in Iceland.

 While many waterfalls in this island nation have inspired tales, Barnafossar (translating to “Children’s Waterfall”) can boast an in-depth legend attached.
 It is said that two children disappeared while their parents were at church for mass at Christmas – it was found that their tracks led to the waterfall where there was a natural stone bridge, and the children’s tracks disappeared.